Psychodrama (album): Background

-In a 2017 interview with NME, Dave revealed he was working on his debut album slated for a 2018 release, stating: "I know exactly how I’m going to make it and what I need it to be, I just need to find the time."
+In a 2017 interview with NME, Dave revealed he was working on his debut album slated for a 2018 release, stating: "I know exactly how I'm going to make it and what I need it to be, I just need to find the time."

-Speaking on his relationship with Dave, co-executive producer Fraser T. Smith said, "I’ve known Dave since he was 17.
-I was in the middle of working on Stormzy’s Gang Signs and Prayer album and my friends Jack Foster and Benny Scarrs who manage Dave introduced us.
+Speaking on his relationship with Dave, co-executive producer Fraser T. Smith said, "I've known Dave since he was 17.
+I was in the middle of working on Stormzy's Gang Signs and Prayer album and my friends Jack Foster and Benny Scarrs who manage Dave introduced us.
 We immediately hit it off and put in a studio session.
-We wrote "Picture Me" during that session and the relationship developed into us working together on Dave’s first and second EPs 6 Paths, and Game Over."
+We wrote "Picture Me" during that session and the relationship developed into us working together on Dave's first and second EPs 6 Paths, and Game Over."

 The album was officially announced on 21 February 2019 following the release of his single "Black'" to YouTube.
 An accompanying tour was announced days later, and the tracklist was revealed on 3 March, showing features from Burna Boy, Ruelle, and the then-incarcerated J Hus.
 Coinciding with the album's release, Dave released another single, "Streatham" on 7 March, via a music video.
+He also performed an extended version of "Black" at the 2020 BRIT Awards.

 Production

 Regarding the recording process for Psychodrama, Smith said, "I never want to repeat myself creatively, and was wary about replicating the unique processes and dynamics which had made my working relationships with Kano and Stormzy so special, but Dave is a one off – namely because our music comes from jamming in the studio.
-His piano playing and musicality are phenomenal, as well as the diverse influences we both draw from, so it’s a great blend. [...]
-Dave typically creates ideas on the piano, and I’ll sometimes sit down the other end of the keyboard, adding bass notes or chords, or will grab a guitar or bass or be playing on the Akai MPC4000 or Ableton."
-Expanding on the Baroque influences on the album, Smith said, "We knew from the beginning that we’d be drawing from a very wide musical palette of strings, brass, harps, and hard-hitting drums and synths.
+His piano playing and musicality are phenomenal, as well as the diverse influences we both draw from, so it's a great blend. [...]
+Dave typically creates ideas on the piano, and I'll sometimes sit down the other end of the keyboard, adding bass notes or chords, or will grab a guitar or bass or be playing on the Akai MPC4000 or Ableton."
+Expanding on the Baroque influences on the album, Smith said, "We knew from the beginning that we'd be drawing from a very wide musical palette of strings, brass, harps, and hard-hitting drums and synths.
 I love to blend acoustic instrumentation with electronic elements.
 Manon Grandjean, my long-standing engineer, beautifully captured Dave’s piano, guitars, drums and vocals at my studio in Fulham."
 Regarding the album's vocals, a Sony C800 microphone was used and tracked through a UTA mic pre, summit TLA 100 compressor and then the UTA Unfairchild compressor.